box/box-developer-changelog/content/2023/12-04-introducing-my-apps-view.md

 # Introducing enhanced My Apps view in Developer Console

-To improve application management experience even further, we introduce a list view that includes key information about your applications.
+To improve application management experience even further, we introduce the [My Apps][1] list view in the Developer Console.
-With the enhanced [My Apps][1] view in the Developer Console, you will be able to:
+This view includes key information about your applications, giving you the possibility to:

 * view and copy the application client ID,
 * view the application description,